Ravishanker-sharma/PromptOptimizer/README.md

 ✅ Ensure the table textdata is created automatically when the system initializes.

 ## 🚀 Usage
-You can interact with the system by calling the call_agent() function with a user query:
+You can interact with the system by calling the call_agent() or using a terminal command function with a user query:
 ```bash
 # Terminal command for ADK UI kit -- Best
 adk web {directory_name}